The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects student educational record information.

 • Current and former students have a right to request to view their educational records within 45 days after the request is submitted to OUR.

 • A FERPA restriction remains on the student record indefinitely and can prevent the university from being able to verify attendance and educational credentials.
-Only a student can adjust the FERPA restriction by contacting OUR to make the update.
+Only the student can request to adjust an existing FERPA restriction.
+If they no longer have access to WebSTAC, they must contact OUR to make the update.

 • OUR recommends students approaching graduation consider whether to retain FERPA restrictions for this reason.
 Contact us with questions.